Azure/azure-powershell/src/MySql/docs/New-AzMySqlFlexibleServer.md

 "skuname": "Standard_B1ms"
 ```

 The cmdlet generates a server with the given parameters and output important information in a visible format.
-The server creation automatically generates vnet and subnet in the resource group.
+The server creation automatically generates vnet, subnet, and database in the resource group.

 ### Example 2: Create a new MySql flexible server without parameters
 ```powershell